nimabeh/behrn916_ss2015/w07_h06_midterm/README.md

 for the midterm project, I worked on a lot of different projects.
-I got some inspirations from glslsandbox.com but I also wanted to make a dream happen, and create my typography with neon lights, here oyu can check out this proejct: http://nimabehravan.com/nb/
+I got some inspirations from glslsandbox.com but I also wanted to make a dream happen, and create my typography with neon lights, here you can check out this project: http://nimabehravan.com/nb/